Associate’s Degree in Counseling

 Mt.
 Hood Community College

 Located in Gresham, Oregon, Mt.
 Hood Community College (MHCC) offers a two-year Associate of Applied Science (AAS) degree in Mental Health, Social Service, and Addiction Counseling.
 This broad degree provides students with the opportunity to develop basic counseling knowledge and skills while exploring several types of counseling.
 Students complete approximately 100 quarter credits with coursework in psychology, sociology, counseling theories, and math.
+Once students complete the AAS degree, they qualify to sit for the Certified Alcohol and Drug Counselor (CADC) exam.
 The program also includes a co-op internship in the final quarter of study.
 Upon completion of the program, previous graduates have found employment in community and institutional settings including hospitals, residential treatment facilities, and family services.
 Those looking to continue their education at the bachelor’s level can take advantage of MHCC’s transfer degree options with Portland State University, Clark College, and other local post-secondary institutions.

 Penn State University

 At Penn State University, students can graduate with an Associate in Science (AS) degree in Human Development and Family Studies in as little as two years of full-time study.
 This program prepares graduates for employment as assistants and other entry-level roles in community and family services settings.
-Three specializations are offered to help students customize their learning experience: Adult Development and Aging Services; Children, Youth, and Family Services; and Early Childhood Care and Education.
+Students can customize their learning experience with three available specializations: Adult Development and Aging Services; Children, Youth, and Family Services; and Early Childhood Care and Education.
 Courses are primarily offered in the evening at numerous campuses in Pennsylvania and online through the Penn State World Campus; full-time and part-time study options are available.
 Coursework requirements include the general education core curriculum, the human development core curriculum, and electives from the area of specialization.
 New applicants are admitted for the fall and spring terms and all students must complete an internship during the final semester of study.

 SUNY Adirondack